-DEFERRED TAXATION 31.
+32. DEFERRED TAXATION

-At the reporting date, deferred tax assets have not been recognized in respect of the followings:
+At the reporting date, deferred tax assets have not been recognized in respect of tax losses of US\$275,411,000 (2018: US\$262,813,000).

-2018 2017

-US\$'000 US\$'000

-Deductible temporary differences - 70

-Tax losses 262,813 249,145

-262,813 249,215

-Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the deductible temporary differences and unused tax losses can be utilized.
-Both deductible temporary differences and tax losses do not expire under current tax legislation.
+Deferred tax assets have not been recognized in respect of tax losses because it is not probable that future taxable profit will be available against which the unused tax losses can be utilized.
+Such tax losses do not expire under current tax legislation.

-32. FUTURE OPERATING LEASE ARRANGEMENTS
+33. FUTURE OPERATING LEASE ARRANGEMENTS